fruhstuck10466/f-s-op/README.md

-## 🚀 Faholo Chemicals Website, built with GatbsyJS
+## 🚀 A chemical company (Faholo Chemicals Website), bootstraped with GatbsyJS